 Utility programs include LIHEAP (Low-Income Home Energy Assistance Programs) as well as conservation and weatherization.
 Together these programs will help people pay their utility bills or weatherization will offset the costs of heating and/or cooling bills as it will become more energy efficient.
+They were created to be grant based financial aid for some energy bills.

 While LIHEAP will pay out a once per year cash grant for energy bills, on the other hand Weatherization provides free weather-stripping, attic insulation, minor household repairs and related conservation measures.
 Both can help residents of the county deal with ever increasing utility costs.
 The long term objective is to help homeowners, and maybe even renters, save money.
 Phone 800-433-4327.